michaelb/sniprun/ressources/display_terminal.md

 ![](visual_assets/terminal.png)

-If you also want the history of the execute code printed to the terminal, then use `"TerminalWithCode"` instead in the 'display' key.
+If you also want to print the code being executed to the 'terminal', then use `"TerminalWithCode"` instead in the 'display' key.